-The objective of this facilitated session is to gather folks to talk about the topics they care about.
+The objective of this facilitated session is to create a space for folks to talk about the topics they care about.

-The one-hour session is based on two well-established facilitation methods: open space and dot-voting or dotmocracy.
-In a large group, these methods make it possible for everyone to have an equal opportunity to contribute by suggesting topics and deciding which topics to discuss.
+The session is based on two well-established facilitation methods: open space and dot-voting or dotmocracy.
+In a large group, these methods create an equal opportunity for everyone to contribute by making space for each person to suggest topics and decide which topics to discuss.

 Step 1: Find a Space and Gather Materials